elle86a/dont-push-privacy/index.md

 - **High score**: Your best game score
 - **Language preference**: Your chosen display language
 - **Settings**: Sound, vibration, and hardcore mode toggles
+- **Purchase status**: Whether the "Remove Ads" purchase has been made

 This data:
 - Is stored exclusively on your device